abel-framework/ABEL/README.md

-# OPAL
+# OPAL: the Optimizable Plasma-Accelerator Linac code

-The Optimizable Plasma-Accelerator Linac code (OPAL)
+The OPAL code is a particle tracking code for plasma-accelerator linacs, implemented at varying levels complexity, for fast optimization.